-If you're a student dreaming of living in UA off-campus housing, you will definitely want to start your search before winter break.
-The number of searches for off campus housing in Tuscaloosa begins to climb as early as September before peaking in the months of October and November.
+If you're a student dreaming of living in UA off-campus housing, you will definitely want to start searching for properties before winter break.
+The number of searches for off-campus housing in Tuscaloosa begins to climb as early as September before peaking in the months of October and November.
 Students typically search earlier to find a great landlord, so we found the 5 Top-Rated Tuscaloosa Landlords to narrow your search.

 Rent prices for University of Alabama off-campus housing in Tuscaloosa can be fairly reasonable depending on a few key factors.
 Larger apartment complexes near campus are generally going to be more expensive.
 However, these places often boast an impressive list of amenities, and it is not uncommon for utilities to be included in your rent, so you don't have to worry about writing (or losing) a bunch of checks.

-If swimming pools and cyber lounges aren't really your thing, choosing to live in a house or modestly sized apartment with some friends could save you some cash.
+If swimming pools and cyber lounges aren't really your thing, choosing to live in a house or modestly sized apartment with roommates could save you some cash.

 Here's a breakdown of Tuscaloosa apartments and houses average rents per person, per bedroom.